 I thought it would be a good idea to put a picture of a wren on front of the box so the birds know who it’s for.

 Actually, because I’m making several different boxes, I thought this would be a fun way to identify them.
 This, however, is as much decorating as I would ever do on a nesting box.
-You want it to blend in with nature and not have any stinky or brightly-coloured paints or stains.
+You want it to blend in with nature and not have any stinky or brightly-colored paints or stains.

 Printing and Attaching Images to Wood